jpdeveloper7/jpdeveloper7/README.md

 ### Currently
 ### ***Pursuing a B.S. in Software Engineering***
 <br><br>
-Passionate about technology, software development, and continuous learning.
+Passionate about software development, backend engineering, and continuous learning.
-Focused on backend development and building business-oriented solutions using modern technologies.
+Focused on the design and construction of scalable, business-oriented solutions using modern technologies.

 ---